ObjRand/ASMBLR/README.md

 These steps shows an explanation of the command and the commands themselves.

 In ASMBLR root folder, run "compile-and-install.bat" with admin rights.
+It is now compiled and installed in "C:/ASMBLR".
+It is also on PATH.

 ### How to get standard libraries for self-compiled build
 Download "std_libs.zip" from the website, go to "C:/ASMBLR/libs" and extract all from zip.